testvon/alecsatin.github.io/_posts/2017-04-02-hematohidrosis-sweat-drops-blood.md

 header:
   teaser: "/assets/images/category-ever-wonder.png"
   image: /assets/images/hematohidrosis-sweating-blood.jpg
-  caption: "Otherwise healthy Indian girl with hematohidrosis"
+  caption: "Otherwise healthy Indian girl with h ematohidrosis"
 excerpt: "Hematohidrosis is a real physical phenomenon reported in medical and historical records.
 The most well-known person to have experienced this is Jesus Christ."
 tags:
   - hematohidrosis